needle-di/core/docs/concepts/tokens.md

 ## `InjectionToken<T>`

 Instead of `string` or `symbol`, a better alternative is to construct an instance of `InjectionToken<T>`.
-This is basically a unique token object, that is referred by reference.
+This is basically a unique token object, that is used by reference.

 > [!TIP]
 > When using TypeScript, this token can also hold a generic type.
 This enables better type-checking.